cameronterry/dark-matter/readme.txt

 = 1.0.0 =

 * Removed the Network Admin page as it is currently has no options or need.
+* Standardised indentation to tabs rather than spaces for all files.

 = 0.8.0 (Beta) =